jac307/MediaArtTutorials/CMST2ZP3/Mapping-Mobility-02.md

 </figure>

 ## Objective
 Students will translate the qualitative and public data insights gathered in Session 1 into a **Digital Sensorial Map** using StoryMapJS.
+They will also create a **Physical Map**, inspired by Tiffany Chung’s artistic practice to explore how materials, texture, and layering shape meaning in spatial storytelling.

 > **Note:** *“Sensorial mapping”* means using creative elements like colours, textures, symbols, and imagery to evoke the emotional and sensory experiences associated with specific locations and mobility challenges—not just plotting streets or routes.